 Reece Douglas, Social Plug

 Reece is a 24-year old Actor & Entrepreneur specialising in the influencer marketing sector.
 From the age of 13, Reece has been on TV & Cinema screens nationwide playing various roles.
 Accumulating a large social media following in the process, he soon became an influencer in his own right.
 Reece has received over £20,000 worth of products with admittedly very little or no return to brands.
 Understanding the biggest pain-points within the influencer marketing industry, he’s now on a mission to offer the most transparent and credible solution to enter the market.
 A workflow solution that connects brands and micro-influencers at scale.
 His work has continued to be recognised by UK’s media publishers including Manchester Evening News, Business Cloud & Oldham News.
-To date, Social Plug has turned over +£10,000 and is currently in BETA stage.
+To date, Social Plug has turned over +£10,000.
 Received £5,000 in grant funding from Oldham Enterprise Trust and has a user panel including: Skiddle, Hakim Group and Manchester based agency Artisan Digital.
-Social Plug is currently seeking £50,000 in exchange for 20% equity to bring the software to market.
+Social Plug is currently seeking £50,000 in exchange for equity to bring the software to market.

 **Another to be announced!**